 Tour Companies Visiting Angkor Wat and Angkor Archaeological Park

-For longer trips of a few days or more, we have used Asia-based Backyard Travel a number of times, including trips to Mount Kulen, as well as our first trip to Battambang.
+For longer trips of a few days or more, we have used Asia-based Backyard Travel a number of times, including trips to Mount Kulen, as well as our first trip to Battambang many years ago.
 Like Beyond Unique Escapes, Backyard Travel is focused on local travel, insider experiences, and connecting with people as much as places.
 Both are responsible tour companies.
 Many companies make those claims but the reality is very different.

 Guide to Angkor Wat and Angkor Archaeological Park Opening Hours

 From 1st January 2016, Angkor Archaeological Park’s opening hours were reduced (not increased as The Telegraph UK and other newspapers reported) to 7.30am to 5.30pm.